Powered by RND

 Episodios disponibles

-It may be more than 300 years old, but sales of Guinness are surging, as the Irish beer finds popularity with new groups of consumers of all ages.
-How has it managed to reinvent itself in a world of falling beer sales?
-Hosts Lulie Halstead and Felicity Carter do a deep dive into everything Guinness, from the beer’s history to its taste, to the ‘Splitting the G’ social media trend that’s taking TikTok by storm.
-They explore every question, from the effectiveness of the 51-page pouring manual, to the immersive beer tourism experience, to the value of legacy advertising campaigns.
-And they look at the phenomenal rise of Guinness 0.0 and ask what lessons can be learned by other drinks, both historic and modern.
-It’s an entertaining look at an Irish institution that’s gone global — and which shows no signs of slowing down.
+While Lulie and Felicity are busy writing the scripts for the new episodes, here's a repeat of one of our most downloaded episodes to date, asking that all-important question of why you can only get wine in big formats.
+If everybody is moderating their wine intake, then how come there aren’t more small wine bottles on the shelf?
+And what would it take to put them there?
+In this episode of A Question of Drinks, join hosts Lulie Halstead and Felicity Carter as they explore why wine continues to be sold in those standard 750ml bottles.
+And who decided it should be 750 ml in the first place?
+Come on a journey into wine history, into a world of glass blowers, Biblical figures, show-offs and vending machines.
+Along the way the hosts explore bag-in-box, aluminium cans, and whether there’s really a bottle called the Goliath or whether it’s just an urban myth.
 Meet Your Hosts: Lulie Halstead founded and led international consumer research and strategy consultancy Wine Intelligence, and led it to a successful PE exit.
 Today she is a renowned global beverage alcohol and wine sector specialist, focused on consumer behaviour, strategy, retail and hospitality.
 An accomplished keynote speaker, she has spoken at more than 70 international events over the past 20 years.
 Felicity Carter is an award-winning wine and drinks journalist, editor and content strategist.
 She led Meininger’s Wine Business International to become the world’s most must-read wine trade magazine, and was founding Executive Editor of The Drop/Pix, which the Wall Street Journal named one of the most trusted sources of wine information.
 A regular keynote speaker, she was named a 2024 Industry Leader by WineBusiness Monthly.

 --------

-• Ep 5: The Unstoppable Rise and Rise of Rosé Wine
+• Summer Repeat: The Unstoppable Rise and Rise of Rosé Wine

+Lulie and Felicity are going on holiday!
+And so have re-uploaded one of our most commented-upon episodes, for new listeners.
 Pink wine is everywhere.
 On supermarket shelves, on Instagram, and clutched in the hands of celebrities.
 If there is a single defining wine of the 21st Century, it has to be rosé.
 How did this pink wine go from being considered an icon of 70s kitsch to a celebrity diva?
-In this episode of A Question of Drinks, hosts Lulie Halstead and Felicity Carter delve into the fascinating world of rosé wine, looking at the economic, social, and technological forces that have made rosé wine such a hit.
+In this episode of Drinks Insider, hosts Lulie Halstead and Felicity Carter delve into the fascinating world of rosé wine, looking at the economic, social, and technological forces that have made rosé wine such a hit.
 From novel cooling systems to Instagram, the story of rosé is one of quirky changes that have had major consequences.
 Tracing the story from Portugal to Provence to the world, this is a story about how and why rosé became an unstoppable trend.
 [00:05:28] Is the rosé wine boom here to stay — or just a fad?
-[00:13:00] The surprising truth about global rosé consumption [00:18:17] How changes in technology led to new styles of wine [00:27:12] The role of Provence [00:35:06] How Instagram fuelled a wine boom
+[00:13:00] The surprising truth about global rosé consumption [00:18:17] How changes in technology led to the unstoppable rise of rosé [00:27:12] The role of Provence [00:35:06] How Instagram fuelled a wine boom Got a question for us?
+Email us at [email protected] and it might just become our next episode.
+Meet Your Hosts: Lulie Halstead founded and led international consumer research and strategy consultancy Wine Intelligence, and led it to a successful PE exit.
+Today she is a renowned global beverage alcohol and wine sector specialist, focused on consumer behaviour, strategy, retail and hospitality.
+An accomplished keynote speaker, she has spoken at more than 70 international events over the past 20 years.
+Felicity Carter is an award-winning wine and drinks journalist, editor, speaker trainer and content strategist.
+She led Meininger’s Wine Business International to become the world’s most must-read wine trade magazine, and was founding Executive Editor of The Drop/Pix, which the Wall Street Journal named one of the most trusted sources of wine information.
+A regular keynote speaker, she was named a 2024 Industry Leader by WineBusiness Monthly.

 --------